xonsh/xonsh/news/include-license.rst

 **Added:**

-* Release tarballs now include licenses and documentation for xonsh and ply
+* Release tarballs now include licenses and minimal documentation for xonsh and ply

 **Changed:** None